BahneGork/GMnostes/_notes/00 Seedbox/Time as a concept in Diamor.md

+---
----title: Time as a concept in Diamortags: notesseason: summertoc: truecomments: true---
+title: Time as a concept in Diamor
+tags: notes
+season: summer
+---

+# Time as a concept in Diamor
 #thinking

 Main: